 A special issue of International Journal of Chinese Culture and Management

-With China’s importance on the global scale set to grow faster than ever, this Special Issue offers a unique window to observe the state of the art of innovation and technology management that will chart the course of the future in this region of the world.
+offers a unique window to observe the state of the art of business culture and management that will chart the course of the future in this region of the world.

 Topics include, but are not limited to, the following: